stevenbower/docker-transmission/README.md

 Configure
 =========

-In tsocks.conf replace the following lines with your proxy configuration
+Copy tsocks.conf.in to tsocks.conf and replace the following lines with your proxy configuration
 ```
 server = <%= @proxy_host %>
 server_port = <%= @proxy_port %>